Expergefactor/Update-Ubuntu-System/README.md

-Version 1.5
+Version 1.7

 ![updating](https://github.com/Expergefactor/Update-Ubuntu-System/assets/133227259/a7209593-1a98-4962-bc63-4ebdeac7694d)

 ### DESCRIPTION
   Script to update your Ubuntu based system & to clear up afterwards.

+  Automatic elevation to sudo if not run as sudo in first instance.

-  Individual tasks are prevented from displaying on-screen and are replaced with a dynamic progress bar to provide a cleaner appearance.
+  Individual tasks are represented with a progress bar whcih counts completed tasks per function.
+When the function is complete, progress bar displays 100%.

 ### REQUIREMENTS